IAMS SG

 As mentioned earlier, you should immediately consult a vet if, along with shaking, your dog is also experiencing vomiting, limping, or diarrhoea.
 Even though shaking is a common symptom of old age-related issues, you must take your dog to the vet.
 If they are suffering from joint pain, early treatment is necessary.
 It is also advisable to visit a vet if your dog’s shaking or shivering hasn’t stopped even after a few minutes.

-Frequently asked questions on Why is my Dog Shaking?
+FAQs on Why is My Dog Shaking

 1. Why is my dog shivering?